 The Lantern Festival highlights the fifteenth and final day of Chinese New Year.
 The night sky is awash with colorful lanterns as families stroll together under the first full moon of the year.
 In the past, the Lantern Festival was a romantic evening when young lovers would find their matches.
 Resembling the full moon, tang yuan are the traditional food of the Lantern Festival and symbolize family reunion.

+Your turn!
 How faithfully do you follow the daily celebration of Chinese New Year?
-Add your comments below!
+I’d love to hear from you in the comments section below!

 HT: Photo by Visit Pasadena.